NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 ### Running a Gene Expression Analysis

 First a case and gene set must be selected.
-See the XXXX section for instructions on how to create these sets.
+See the [Custom Sets](https://docs.gdc.cancer.gov/Data_Portal/Users_Guide/Custom_Set_Analysis/#upload-case-set) section for instructions on how to create these sets.
 Next, these cases are checked to verify the presence of RNA-Seq data relating to them in the GDC by choosing "Check Data".
 This returns the number of cases with and without gene expression data.
 Choosing the "Run" button will run the gene expression analysis.

 [![Gene Expression Validation](images/Gene_Expression_Check_available_fail.png)](images/Gene_Expression_Check_available_fail.png "Click to see the full image.")